Minha-Fathima/ResumeAnalyser/README.md

 # Re-Check: Resume Analyser

-Scan you resume and receive personalized recommendations for skills and certification.
-Moreover, fix you grammatical issues to enhance your resume even further!
+# Description

-# How to run
+Re-Check scans resumes and provides personalized recommendations for skills and certification.
-1. Create a .env in the given format inside botcore/
+Moreover, It fixes grammatical errors to enhance your resume even further!

 ```
 AI21=ai_key